Terinaeka/Kids_SFLU/README.md

 You will need django to be installed in you computer to run this app.
 Head over to https://www.djangoproject.com/download/ for the download guide

+or you can run this command

+`pip install -r requirements.txt`

 Once you have downloaded django, go to the cloned repo directory and run the following command

 `$ python manage.py makemigrations`